10 Best Running Compression Shorts Reviewed

 10. Champion Powerflex

-- Champion Vapor technology evaporates sweat quickly
+Champion Vapor technology evaporates sweat quickly

-- High quality elastic waist
+High-quality elastic waist

-- A bit tight in the waist
+A bit tight in the waist

-- May not last as long as higher priced brands
+May not last as long as higher priced brands

-In other words, compression clothing can help you to increase the maximum volume of oxygen that you can use while running (VO2 max), enhancing you body to create more energy from that oxygen, delaying you body to use other resources that makes you to accumulate lactic acid in your muscles faster than it can be cleared away (aerobic threshold).
+This type of specialized gear can help you to increase the maximum volume of oxygen that you can use while running (VO2 max), enhancing your body to create more energy from that oxygen, delaying your body to use other resources that make you accumulate lactic acid in your muscles faster than it can be cleared away (aerobic threshold).
 The more efficient clearance of lactic acid, the enhancement of aerobic threshold, and the increase VO2 max are the three factors that might make you think about buying your new compression running gear soon.

 The way that graduated compression can help you is when it increases the speed of the blood flowing through your body, constricting just enough the walls of your veins and arteries.
 It means that your blood gets pressurized, making it flow faster from and to your heart, carrying nutrients and oxygen back to your muscles, not allowing lactic acid to accumulate, and increasing the recovery time of your muscles.